In the Workplace With Friends With Kids

 Explain to them that a person with MG may feel like they’ve just put in the hardest workout – and they are sore!
 But, really, they have just woken up from a full night’s sleep.

-In addition to making your friends aware of MG, also let them know how they can help you, and if they are your friends, they are going to want to know how they can help their friend in need.
+In addition to making your friends aware of MG, let them know how they can help you.

 Below are various ways to get your friends involved: